US seeks stronger business ties with Africa to counter China's influence | DW | 18.02.2020

 The fight against corruption

-From Senegal, on Monday Pompeo traveled on to Angola, where Foreign Minister Manuel Augusto said: "We believe that his presence here is a sign of support by President Donald Trump of President Joao Lourenco's governmental program, and especially the reforms he has been implementing."
+From Senegal, on Monday Pompeo traveled on to Angola, where Foreign Minister Manuel Augusto said: "We believe that his presence here is a sign of support from President Donald Trump for President Joao Lourenco's governmental program, and especially the reforms he has been implementing."

 Countering China in Africa